Tom-Halstead/ExpenseTracker/README.md

 ## Features
 - User:
+    - Leverages Amazon Cognito for user registration and authentication.
+    - Login to the CLI to perform actions on your account.
     - Register a user, and receive an MFA authentication email via AWS SES.
-    - Login to the CLI to perform actions on your account.
 - Budget:
     - Enter your monthly allowance and track your expenses out of that set budget.
     - Receive monthly reports on spending, regarding budgeting and allowances.